Ayurvedic diet

 The warm, spicy potato soup is delicious and can be enjoyed as lunch or dinner.
 It is vegetarian and gluten-free.
 It can also be made vegan by replacing ghee with sesame oil or olive oil....

-Fried chicken breast with broccoli vegetables
+Roast chicken breast with broccoli vegetables

 Whole grain rice noodles with bell pepper spinach